scigility/scigility.github.io/_news/sbdug-meetup-20190708.en.md

 17:30 - 18:30 - Arrive at the office space, network with other people and enjoy some apéro

-18:30 - 19:30 - Reinforcement Learning: a gentle introduction and industrial application (Dr. Christian Hidber)
+18:30 - 19:30 - Reinforcement Learning: a gentle introduction and industrial application (Christian Hidber)

-19:30 - 20:30 - Second speaker and talk is not yet confirmed, details will follow as soon as they are fixed
+19:30 - 20:15 - Revenue Forecasting and Store Location Planning at Migros (Bojan Skerlak)

 ### Date